 This is perhaps true to an extent.
 But what is also true to an unprecedented extent for Americans is that this 'stance' is almost pure demagoguery.
 For many, there is no 'stance', their 'stance' is Trump, whether he hews close to a principle or completely contradicts it.

 Second, don’t announce to the world you’re limiting your VP search to Black women, or any other Constitution-violating hiring criteria.
-Americans are sick of identity politics and you’ve tainted your candidate as a “DEI hire” instead of the best person for the job.
+Americans are tired of identity politics.
+And you’ve done a disservice to your running mate because they’ll be labeled as a “DEI hire” instead of the best person for the job.

-Fourth, don’t foist the idiot running mate on the world as a presidential candidate because you hid the president’s cognitive decline until the last possible moment, a humiliating live debate.
+Fourth, don’t force the idiot running mate on the world as a presidential candidate because you hid the president’s cognitive decline until the last possible moment in a humiliating live TV debate.

 I could go on, but you probably get the message.